TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 # Singularity

-On the condition that you use python3, if you would like to use these scripts without environment construction, you cau use a image of singularity.
+On the condition that you use python3 and singularity is installed, if you would like to use these scripts without environment construction, you cau use a image of singularity.
 You needn't install packages by using `cenotate_transformer.simg`.

 # Citation
 Please use this BibTex entry to cite our paper.